Reviews

 [Reviews over five years old are not counted in average score]

-Conclusion: A pretty decent producer who makes heady and colourful incense for the Indian market, some of which I find delightful, though are probably too rich for most folks in the Western market, so I'm possibly in a minority.
+Conclusion: A pretty decent producer who make heady and colourful incense for the Indian market, some of which I find delightful, though are probably too rich for most folks in the Western market, so I'm possibly in a minority.
 They are, though, wonderfully inconsistent, and can make some rather dry and mean budget stuff along with the expansive and passionate premium stuff.
+On the whole I find Balaji one of the best incense makers.
+Their masala incense is well worth seeking out.

 Everybody seems to love Balaji Red and while I can see why, it simply does not appeal to me.
 While I don't outright hate it, I might have had a higher opinion if it hadn't been so strong and intense.